Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 ### DynamicTemperature

-If there is a temperature gradient or different temperatures are measured in the system, these must be described as well as possible.
+If there is a temperature gradient or different temperatures are measured in the system or over, these must be described as well as possible.

 - __temperature_at_distance__
   - Type: posfloat